wuegaki/modal-universals/leiden.md

 universals in this domain.
 Furthermore, the members will discuss the methodological standards and frameworks for the forthcoming collaborations.

+Everyone is welcome for the talks.
+Please register at the desk in front of Lipsius 147 (Friday morning).
+No registration fee is required.

 ## Date and place

 * **Date**: 14-15 December, 2018